 Moises was born in Rio Verde, Ecuador on May 10th, 2008 and lives with his parents and one sister.
-His father is a fisherman whose main goal is to be able to feed his family, unfortunately, times are hard, and additional support is needed.
+His father is a fisherman whose main goal is to be able to feed his family but unfortunately, times are hard and additional support is needed.
 A typical home in Rio Verde is constructed of cement blocks with a zinc roof.
 Families survive mostly on homegrown potatoes, corn, oats, rice and beans.

 Many people in Moses’ city earn money by selling crops at a local market, yet most parents still struggle to adequately provide for their families.
 As parents are overwhelmed by financial challenges, many children and teenagers are being neglected.
 Malnutrition is one of the main health issues in Rio Verde, a result of parents being unaware of age-appropriate nutrition and feeding practices.

 Moises loves to play any sport that involves a ball.
 Unfortunately in Rio Verde, there are few safe places to engage in sports or arts, and many resort to drinking and gambling for entertainment by their early teens.